 How many pawns can be promoted?

 Wait!
-I have a special announcement for you!
 Are you a beginner and want to learn how to play chess?
-Then check out this free step-by-step guide on chess basics where I clarify all your chess concepts right from scratch.
+Then check out this free step-by-step guide on chess basics where I clarify all your basic chess concepts.